jamesseatter/home_measurement_iot_collector/README.md

-# home_heating_iot_client
+# home_heating_iot_collector
-Home Heating IOT Client written in Java
+Home Heating IOT Collector

-The project is focused on building a system to monitor the heat of the water entering the house that provides the hot water for taps and the heating system
+The project is focused on building a system to monitor the temperature of the water entering the house from a shared common heating source.
+That hot water is then distributed to taps and the underfloor heating system.
+The project will collect temperatures from strategic points to monitor water temperature and record the data for viewing within a web based front end.

-The hot water is provided by a central system for a number of houses and it fails to often.
-Whats more the system has no monitoring so everyone finds out when the shower in the morning :(
+The driver for this project is to monitor the hot water for system faults and provide an alarm when there are issues that need intervention.
+There is a history of system failures over the years that have taken hours and days to be corrected due to various factors.

-This cocde covers the end point that measures the temperature and sends it to the Edge.
+This code covers the end point that measures the temperature and sends it to the Edge.

-Project Components

-End Point (Client)
+**Code Goals**
+   * Collect data from 1 or more sensors
+   * Send data to an Edge controller/device
+   * Use authentication and roles
+   * Update collector configuration remotely via Edge
+   * Store data localy if Edge is not accessible and replay

+**Code/hardware Components**
-  Raspberry Pi Zero W with a DS18B20 temperature probe.
+   * Raspberry Pi Zero W with a DS18B20 temperature probe.

-Edge Device
-  Raspberry Pi 3 B+.

-Storage
-  NAS based MySQL DB

-Web
-  One of
-    Angular 6
-    Java Thymeleaf
+   * Java 8 code base